cma1114/kaggle-llm-prompt-recovery/README.md

 - Fine Tuning>Fewshot>Zero-shot
 - Bigger models were better
 - Diversity of training data was important
-- It’s easy to overfit on the training data
+- It’s easy to overfit on the training data; low learning rate helps

 Other approaches attempted, without success: Generating multiple responses (through multiple models or through sampling on one model) and asking a bigger model to decide the best one (errors were too correlated, perhaps).